 Another suitable example are Deinosuchus, which, according to many experts, were superior to even the largest and strongest predatory dinosaurs, and perhaps even captured them as food.
 An empirical reconstruction of the biting power of this giant crocodile, up to 12 meters long and which lived about 70 or 80 million years ago, yielded a value of more than 100,000 N, which is far higher than that attributed to the species of the large Tyrannosaurus species , and even traces of bites on fossil bones of large predatory dinosaurs have been found to match fossil parts of Deinosuchus .

 Almost all the large reptiles of the Jurassic and Cretaceous periods are no longer existent today.
 They disappeared, at the latest, during the fifth geological mass extinction about 66 million years ago, which was probably also caused by a comet impact and volcanic eruptions, and their possible remaining species did not develop back into their former positions afterwards.
 This also applies to all large dinosaurs.
-There are still the birds today which are direct descendants of dinosaurs, but they have become relatively small creatures, and with many variations.
+There are still the birds today which are direct descendants of dinosaurs, but they have become and remain relatively small creatures during evolution with many variations.

 A steady Return through Convergence was more important to their long History than Survival